Need a school for this school year? Click here for more information.

 Can I apply to CCAP through OneApp?

-No, CCAP programs do not participate in OneApp If you are interested in applying for a CCAP voucher, check your eligibility here.
+Child Care Assistance Program (CCAP) provides financial assistance to low income families that are working or attending school.
+CCAP programs do not participate in OneApp.
+If you are interested in applying for a CCAP voucher, check your eligibility here.
 If you’re eligible, fill out an online application here and be sure to include all of the documents on the CCAP checklist with your application.